amiaopensource/DVD2LS/2018-AMIA-hackDay-documentation.md

 ### Project to be revived:

 DVD generation
-HOW DO WE JUST RIP DVDs to [insert common deriv] (for quick transcodes) Generate scripts COMBINED with workflow documentation for a basic how-to Proposed by Kathryn Gronsbell and Ben Turkus
+HOW DO WE JUST RIP DVDs to MP4 (for quick transcodes) Generate scripts COMBINED with workflow documentation for a basic how-to Proposed by Kathryn Gronsbell and Ben Turkus